cjungmann/sfw_lookup/README.md

 3. Use a **merged** document that includes the lookup data.
 The create and update transaction data are merged with with the origin document to access the lookup data.
-4. Name a table and field name after an **enum** instruction in a field branch.
-In this example, an definition enum will be synthesized from the *name* field of the *Company* table:
+4. Use the *enum* field of the target table for a procedure parameter's data type to ensure the field's allowed options match what the table will accept.

    ~~~
    add